CRICOS: 083698G

 Course Overview

-With full access to NIDA’s world-class facilities, you will gain a solid background in all aspects of costume making for performance.
-You will learn from nationally and globally recognised tutors and guest practitioners who are specialists in opera, theatre and film costume.
+With full access to NIDA’s dedicated creative facilities, graduates will gain a solid background in all aspects of costume making, learning from globally recognised tutors and guest practitioners who are specialists in opera, theatre and film costume.

 • Apply the creative, technical and organisational skills appropriate to a costume production professional in the screen, live performance and entertainment industries.